In need of a blessing: Baby awaits heart surgery as mom struggles to make ends meet

 A mother -- pulled in different directions, praying for her daughter's health and her family's security.

-"I just want [Neveah] to get better," Kimberly said.
+"I just want [Nevaeh] to get better," Kimberly said.
 "And I want to do everything in my power to make sure my kids are taken care of."

 Kimberly said she's primarily focused on keeping a roof over her family's head now that her benefits have expired but transportation is also a concern.
-The family's car can't hold all five kids once Neveah can come home.
+The family's car can't hold all five kids once Nevaeh can come home.

 If you're interested in helping Kimberly's family with job or housing leads, reach out to Liza Lucas at LLucas@11Alive.com.